openrewrite/rewrite-docs/tutorials/writing-a-custom-declarative-visitor.md

 ---
 description: >-
-  Assembling high-level refactoring constructs in a YAML file to perform a custom transformation.
+  Assembling high-level refactoring constructs in a YAML file to perform a custom refactor.
 ---

 # Writing a Custom Declarative Visitor

 ⏲ This tutorial will take you about 10 minutes to complete.

-This tutorial shows how to use Rewrite to consistently statically import JUnit asserts, an example of a transformation that can assembled from Rewrite's high-level building blocks without having to write code.
+This tutorial shows how to use Rewrite to consistently statically import JUnit asserts, an example of a refactoring that can assembled from Rewrite's high-level building blocks without having to write code.

 ### Step 1: Clone the Sample Repository